loan me a minute, let me borrow your ear

 but times have changed and passed him by

-he’s been replaced by the FBI
+he’s been replaced with the FBI

 oh, it’s all so easy to weep and moan